Textualize/textual/docs/guide/layout.md

     ```

 If you don't specify enough values in a `grid-columns` or `grid-rows` declaration, the values you _have_ provided will be "repeated".
-For example, if your grid has four columns (`grid-size: 4;`), then `grid-columns: 2 4;` is equivalent to `grid-columns: 2 4 2 4;`.
+For example, if your grid has four columns (i.e. `grid-size: 4;`), then `grid-columns: 2 4;` is equivalent to `grid-columns: 2 4 2 4;`.
-If the grid instead had three columns, then `grid-columns: 2 4;` would be equivalent to `grid-columns: 2 4 2;`.
+If it instead had three columns, then `grid-columns: 2 4;` would be equivalent to `grid-columns: 2 4 2;`.

 ### Cell spans

-You can also adjust the number of rows and columns an individual cell spans across.
+You can adjust the number of rows and columns an individual cell spans across.

-Let's return to our original, uniform, 2x3 grid so that we can more clearly illustrate the effect
-of modifying the row and column spans of cells.
+Let's return to our original, uniform, 2x3 grid to more clearly illustrate the effect of modifying the row spans and column spans of cells:

 ```{.textual path="docs/examples/guide/layout/grid_layout1.py"}
 ```